HTML Course – Starting the Project | Creating Directories

-- If you don’t want to create any folders and instead keep all the files, images etc in the root directory and link them properly wherever needed, your project will still work fine.
+- If you don’t want to create any folders and instead keep all the files, images, etc in the root directory and link them properly wherever needed, your project will still work fine.
 But that’s not enough.
 Making separate folders for a separate set of files makes things organized and easily understandable for others.
-For example, keeping all the images in a separate folder with name “image”, keeping all stylesheets in a folder named “CSS” etc.
+For example, keeping all the images in a separate folder with the name “image”, keeping all stylesheets in a folder named “CSS” etc.

 - There is no standard convention of doing this.
-Every organization creates their own set of rules to keep things structured.
+Every organization creates its own set of rules to keep things structured.
 But the basic approach which is followed is to keep separate folders for a separate set of files as explained above.

 - Again there is not any standard convention of naming the files and folders except “index.html”.
 The page named “index.html” is the base of a project which the browser considers as the homepage.
-So, you must name your homepage as “index.html” and for the rest of files and folders, you can name them anything which best describes the content they have.
+So, you must name your homepage as “index.html” and for the rest of the files and folders, you can name them anything which best describes the content they have.

 Let us now dive into details about the directories that we created for our project:

 - sample project: This is the root directory of our project which will contain all the folders and files which we will be creating during building the project.

 - css: This folder will contain all the CSS files that we will use to style our project.
 For now, we have kept this folder empty.

 - fonts: This folder will contain all the font files used in the project.